- Course: MSc Biodiversity and Conservation

 Why did you choose the University of Leeds?

-What have been the highlights of your time at the University of Leeds?
+What were the highlights of the course?